 The card itself is made from a material called SICOECO.
 This is a rigid PVC film with an additive that helps it to degrade in the right conditions, breaking down in a tenth of the time it takes standard plastic to break down.
 In saying that, the card is still perfectly durable, and is designed to last up to seven years.
 Hay provides information on how to properly dispose of the card on its website.

-As for the gohenry Eco Card, it is made from a renewable material called polylactic acid (PLA).
+The gohenry Eco Card is made from a renewable material called polylactic acid (PLA).
 Unlike standard plastic, which is made from petroleum, coal and crude oils, PLA is derived from field corn.
 As such, it is fully biodegradable and non-toxic if incinerated.

 Once the card has expired, the cardholder simply cuts out the chip and magnetic strip, cuts up the card, and puts it in the bin (there’s no need to throw it in with recycling).
 Using sunlight, soil and all the microorganisms that are found in soil and rubbish, the card will biodegrade in six months.
 Which, admittedly, is a nice, short time compared to standard PVC, which takes about 400 years.